minxyz/infamily.github.io/index.md

 ### Solution

-We propose a vocabulary rooted in neutral mathematical equation model, intended as a basis for an open solution for linked data that allows data publishers to showcase the intent and the substance of actions.
+We propose a meta-vocabulary rooted in neutral mathematical equation model, intended as a basis for an open solution for linked data that allows data publishers to showcase the intent and the substance of actions.

 ### Become a Member